Large Language Models Hallucination: A Comprehensive Survey: Hallucination Mitigation

 \textbf{Validation stage.} KGs can add a fact-checking layer, which provides a comprehensive explanation to justify the LLM's decision.
 FOLK \cite{wang2023explainable} is a fact-verification method that employs KGs using first-order-logic predicates to verify claims in online misinformation.
 It can also provide explanations of its findings to help human fact-checkers comprehend and evaluate the model's outputs.
 Emerging directions include neuro-symbolic integration \cite{ji2024retrieval}, which combines neural retrieval with logical KG reasoning, and autonomous retrofitting \cite{regino2025can}, which iteratively aligns LLM outputs with KG-derived constraints.
 An approach for generating faithful text from KGs with noisy reference text has been introduced in \cite{hashem2023generating}.
 This method incorporates contrastive learning to enhance the model's ability to differentiate between faithful and hallucinated information.
 It encourages the decoder to generate text that aligns with the input graph.
 Additionally, it employs a controllable text generation technique that allows the decoder to manage the level of hallucination in the generated text.

 \textbf{Inference stage.} KGs can also mitigate hallucinations in the inference stage by employing KG-augmented retrieval.
 This allows LLMs to retrieve the appropriate subgraph for answering a query grounded by real-world facts.
 KAPING \cite{baek2023knowledge} retrieves related triples from KGs for zero-shot QA by matching entities in questions.
 Similarly, StructGPT \cite{jiang2023structgpt} enhances LLM responses using data from KGs, tables, and databases and employing structured queries for information retrieval.
+In another study, KG is used to enhance evidence acquisition \cite{yang2025curiousllm}.
+CuriousLLM \cite{yang2025curiousllm} is proposed, which builds and traverses a passage-level KG where nodes represent documents and edges reflect learned semantic connections.
+The LLM agent generates follow-up questions that guide traversal over this graph to locate missing evidence across documents.
+The proposed technique actively identifies what information is still missing and continues retrieval until sufficient support is found, or terminates early when evidence is complete.

 For complex reasoning tasks, IRCoT \cite{trivedi2023interleaving} integrates KGs with CoT to iteratively guide retrieval and reasoning for multi-step questions.
 Likewise, RoG \cite{luo2023reasoning} uses KGs to construct reliable reasoning pathways grounded in diverse relationships to improve accuracy.
+Moreover, PoG \cite{tan2025paths} retrieves a question-specific subgraph for each query, explores multi-hop reasoning paths between relevant entities, and feeds these structured paths into the LLM as evidence for answer generation.
+Hallucinations are mitigated by constraining the model to reason over verifiable KG paths, pruning noisy or irrelevant branches, and verifying whether the retrieved paths provide sufficient support before producing an answer.
 For real-time applications, FactGenius \cite{gautam2024factgenius} combines LLM-based connection filtering with Levenshtein distance validation, which improved fact verification F1-scores by 12\% on the FactKG benchmark through fuzzy relation mining.
 Moreover, KG-based retrofitting (KGR) \cite{guan2024mitigating} incorporates LLMs with KGs to mitigate factual hallucination during the reasoning process.
-Unlike previous methods that only use the user's input to query the knowledge graph, KGR retrofits the initial draft responses of LLMs based on the factual knowledge stored in KGs.
-The framework leverages LLMs to extract, select, validate, and retrofit factual statements within the model-generated responses, which enables an autonomous knowledge-verification and refining procedure without additional manual efforts.
+Unlike previous methods that rely solely on user input to query the knowledge graph, KGR retrofits LLM initial draft responses using factual knowledge stored in KGs.
+The framework leverages LLMs to extract, select, validate, and retrofit factual statements in model-generated responses, enabling an autonomous knowledge-verification and refinement process without additional manual effort.